WillianVieira89/WillianVieira89/README.md

  ## I'm Willian Leonardo Vieira!

 :computer:Technologist in Systems Analysis and Development\
-:computer:I'm a Data Science Student\
+:computer:Bachelor's Degree in Data Science from Univesp
 :house_with_garden: I'm from São Paulo, Brazil\
-:books: I am currently Studying Python with a focus on Data Analysis
+:books: Python Programming with a focus on Data Analysis
 :outbox_tray: 2023 Goals: Study, find a new job and contribute to the community.

 ## About me